 2) the Postfilter (Mail filter)

-3) and from the Post and Telecommunications Authority.
-(Spam complaint)
+3) and from “Authority of Consumers & Markets” (Spam complaint)

 Sellers have to inform the consumer on behalf of which trader they are calling and what the purpose is of the phone call (to sell something).
 During a telephone conversation sellers have to ask at any time if they are allowed to call the consumer again and if the consumer wants to be registered in the “don’t call me register”.
 Sellers are not allowed to call consumer who are registered in the “Do not call me register”.